Milan Vignjević

-Milan Vignjević (born 30 March 1989) is a Serbian football midfielder playing with Dinamo Vranje.
+Milan Vignjević (born 30 March 1989) is a Serbian football retired left winger.

 Club career

 Born in Zagreb, SR Croatia, he played with FK Radnički Obrenovac, FK Šumadija Jagnjilo and Sopot until summer 2009 when he joined Serbian SuperLiga side FK Rad.
 During the winter break of the 2009–10 season, he moved to the newly promoted FK BSK Borča where he played in the following two and a half seasons.
-In summer 2012 he moved to FK Napredak Kruševac.
+In summer 2012, he moved to FK Napredak Kruševac until the 1 February 2013 where he joined Metalac Gornji Milanovac.
+During the winter transfer window of the 2013/2014 season he joined Naxxar lions until the 2014/2015 winter transfer window in which he joined Radnik Bijeljina but will leave shortly after in the 2015/2016 summer transfer window to join Dinamo Vranje, in winter 2016 he moved to Radnicki Obrenovac which he stayed 4 seasons.